 On the other hand, if an amputation is the result of a defective product, it may be possible to bring a product liability lawsuit against the manufacturer or another entity in the chain of distribution.
 Many product liability lawsuits are brought under a theory of strict liability.
 When using strict liability, you would need to establish that there was a manufacturing, design, or marketing defect, and that the defect harmed you.
-If strict liability applies, you will not need to establish a standard of care or that the manufacturer deviated from that standard.
+If strict liability applies, an amputation attorney in Los Angeles will not need to establish a standard of care or that the manufacturer deviated from that standard.

 Damages may be both special and general.
 Special damages may include the cost of prosthetic limbs, home or vehicle modifications, loss of earning capacity, medical treatment, and other tangible damages.
 You can also potentially recover general damages, which are noneconomic damages such as pain and suffering, disfigurement, lost enjoyment of life or activities, psychological counseling, and emotional trauma.
 Often, people who suffer an amputation incur numerous expenses far into the future, and it is important to choose an attorney who has experience establishing liability so that you can try to maximize your compensation for your harm.Consult an Experienced Amputation Lawyer in Los Angeles